wxue24/wxue24/README.md

 - 👋 Hi, I’m @wxue24
 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning about blockchain and machine learning
-- 💞️ I’m looking to collaborate on any project!
+- 💞️ I’m always looking for cool projects to work on!
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/wxue/)

 <!---